 Transforming lives through technology

 Since its inception in India as Project Deep Blue in the 80s, Mastek has used technology to transform lives.
-We work with the engineering workforce of tomorrow to support social causes that contribute to a better world - from creating apps to track school attendance in rural areas, identifying malnourished infants and profiling plastic waste.
+We work with the engineering workforce of tomorrow to support social causes that contribute to a better world - from creating apps to track school attendance in rural areas, to identifying malnourished infants and profiling plastic waste.

 Partnering with Morrisons and CLIC Sargent